-The RTA and its partners - CTA, Metra, Pace, IDOT, CMAP and CDOT – have developed the Chicago Regional Green Transit Plan, which calculates the environmental benefits of transit in the region and provides a roadmap to a making the transit system and region greener.
-As the sustainability and climate action plan for the region’s public transportation system, the Chicago Regional Green Transit Plan recommends a series of strategies to grow transit ridership and market share, promote transit-oriented communities, improve operational efficiency and green the transit system.
+In 2012, the RTA and its partners -- CTA, Metra, Pace, IDOT, CMAP and CDOT -- developed the Chicago Regional Green Transit Plan, which described the environmental benefits of transit in the region and provided a roadmap to making the transit system greener.
+Among its recommendations, the plan included strategies to grow transit ridership and market share, promote transit-oriented communities, improve operational efficiency and green the transit system.